-- 1) What are measurable impacts of the arts on the following outcome areas: health and wellness for individuals; cognition and learning; and U.S. economic growth and innovation?
+- 1) What are measurable impacts of the arts' impacts on the following outcome areas: health and wellness for individuals; cognition and learning; and U.S. economic growth and innovation?
 Under what conditions do such impacts occur, through what mechanisms, and for which populations and/or sectors? - 2) In what ways do the arts contribute to the healing and revitalization of communities?
 What factors mediate these contributions, and for the benefit of which populations?
 What are common elements of such programs or practices, and what are appropriate measures of success? - 3) What is the state of diversity, equity, inclusion, and accessibility in the arts?
 What progress has been made in achieving these outcomes for arts administration, employment, learning, and participation?
-What are some promising practices and/or replicable strategies in these domains, and what are appropriate markers of success? - 4) How is the U.S. arts ecosystem (e.g., arts organizations and venues, artists and arts workers, and participants and learners) adapting and responding to social, economic, and technological changes and challenges to the sector, including trends accelerated by the COVID-19 pandemic?
+What are some promising practices and/or replicable strategies in these domains, and what are appropriate markers of success? - 4) How is the U.S. arts ecosystem (e.g., arts organizations, artists and arts workers, and participants and learners) adapting and responding to social, economic, and technological changes and challenges to the sector, including trends accelerated by the COVID-19 pandemic?
 What are promising practices and/or replicable strategies for responding to such forces, for different segments of the arts ecosystem?

 The new agenda builds on terrain explored in the NEA's foundational research document, How Art Works (2012), and pursued through the two prior research agendas.
 The FY 2022-2026 agenda items were informed by findings from a planning study, including a review of NEA research activities spanning a decade, as well as arts-related research supported by other federal agencies.
-In addition, the planning study involved focus group meetings and interviews with field experts to gather views on priority research areas.
-These activities preceded a public comment period, which generated more perspectives for inclusion.
-This agenda aligns with a new FY 2022-26 Strategic Plan for the agency, which will be published in early 2022.
+In addition, the planning study involved focus group meetings and interviews with field experts to gather views on research priority areas.
+This agenda also aligns with a new Strategic Plan for the agency.